-- 1.1 Findings The BUENA VISTA RANCHERIA OF ME-WUK INDIANS ("Tribe" or "Tribal") finds that: - 1.1.1 Tribal regulation and control of Gaming within the jurisdiction of the Tribe is essential for the protection of public health and welfare of the Tribe and visitors to the Tribal community. - 1.1.2 The Tribe has the legal authority to license and regulate any Gaming Activity within the jurisdiction of the Tribe. - 1.1.3 Properly licensed and regulated Gaming are in conformance with announced Federal policy promoting Indian self-government and Indian Tribal economic self-sufficiency. - 1.1.4 It is essential that the Tribal Council regulate Gaming in a manner commensurate with applicable Federal, State and Tribal law and policy. - 1.1.5 The present needs of the Tribe are not adequately addressed by State and Federal programs including the need for increased employment, training, housing, health care, nutrition, educational opportunities, preservation of culture, social services and community and economic development. - 1.1.6 Tribal operation and licensing of Gaming is a legitimate means of generating revenue to address the aforementioned needs and pursuing the Tribe's goals of self-sufficiency and self-determination.
+- 1.1 Findings.
+The SUSANVILLE INDIAN RANCHERIA ("Tribe" or "Tribal") through the General Council, which is the Governing Body of the Tribe, finds that: - 1.1.1 Tribal regulation and control of Gaming within the jurisdiction of the Tribe is essential for the protection of public health and welfare of the Tribe and visitors to the Tribal community. - 1.1.2 The Tribe has the legal authority to license and regulate any Gaming Activity within the jurisdiction of the Tribe. - 1.1.3 Properly licensed and regulated Gaming is in conformance with announced Federal policy promoting Indian self-government and Indian Tribal economic self-sufficiency. - 1.1.4 It is essential that the General Council regulate Gaming in a manner commensurate with applicable Federal, State of California ("State") and Tribal law and policy. - 1.1.5 The present needs of the Tribe are not adequately addressed by State and Federal programs including the need for increased employment, training, housing, health care, nutrition, educational opportunities, preservation of culture, social services and community and economic development.

-- 1.1.7 The State, in recognition of the Tribe's sovereign right and need for Gaming, has entered into the Compact pursuant to the terms and conditions of the Indian Gaming Regulatory Act. - 1.1.8 As a result of the foregoing, the adoption of a new and expanded Gaming Ordinance is in the best interest of the Tribe and State. - 1.2 Intent The Tribal Council, on behalf of the Tribe, declares that the intent of this Code is to: - 1.2.1 Regulate, control, and oversee Gaming within the jurisdiction of the Tribe. - 1.2.2 State, declare and otherwise clarify that a License related to Gaming is a revocable privilege, not a right. - 1.2.3 Ensure that the operation of Tribally regulated Gaming can continue as a means of generating Tribal revenue. - 1.2.4 Ensure that Gaming is conducted fairly and honestly by both Licensees and players, and that it remain free from corrupt, incompetent, unconscionable and dishonest practices. - 1.2.5 Encourage Tribal economic development and employment opportunities. - 1.2.6 Ensure that all Gaming revenue is used for the benefit of the Tribe and its community. - 1.2.7 Ensure that the Tribe provides a fair and impartial forum for the resolution of Gaming disputes. - 1.2.8 Ensure that Tribal Gaming laws are strictly and fairly enforced upon Persons involved in Gaming Activity within the jurisdiction of the Tribe.
+- 1.1.6 Tribal operation and licensing of Gaming is a legitimate means of generating revenue to address the aforementioned needs and pursuing the Tribe's goal of self-sufficiency and self-determination. - 1.1.7 The State, in recognition of the Tribe's sovereign right and need for Gaming, has entered into a Tribal-State Compact ("Compact") pursuant to the terms and conditions of the Indian Gaming Regulatory Act. - 1.1.8 As a result of the foregoing, the adoption of a new and expanded Gaming Ordinance is in the best interest of the Tribe and State. - 1.2 Intent.
+The General Council, on behalf of the Tribe, declares that the intent of this Code is to: - 1.2.1 Regulate, control, and oversee Gaming within the jurisdiction of the Tribe. - 1.2.2 State, declare and otherwise clarify that a License related to Gaming is a revocable privilege, not a right. - 1.2.3 Ensure that the operation of tribally regulated Gaming can continue as a means of generating Tribal revenue. - 1.2.4 Ensure that Gaming is conducted fairly and honestly by both Licensees and players, and that it remains free from corrupt, incompetent, unconscionable and dishonest practices. - 1.2.5 Encourage Tribal economic development and employment opportunities. - 1.2.6 Ensure that all Gaming revenue is used for the benefit of the Tribe and its community. - 1.2.7 Ensure that the Tribe provides a fair and impartial forum for the resolution of Gaming disputes. - 1.2.8 Ensure that Tribal Gaming laws are strictly and fairly enforced upon Persons involved in Gaming Activity within the jurisdiction of the Tribe.

-1.3 Policy
+1.3 Policy.